By Archie Bosman:

 Compare these statistics with the aggressive ramps and high lifts of Pro Stock drag race engines, which are checked after every run and when their resilience falls from 450lbs to between 360lbs to 300lb they are renewed.
 Pro Stock intake valve springs are usually replaced every sixth or seventh run.

 Erson Cams, who is widely viewed as a leader in competition camshafts, has been providing proprietary racing valves springs since the nineteen-nineties.
 Designed for professional and sportsman racers, Erson’s FSP series is available for oval track, drag racing and endurance events as well as motorcycles.
-These competition valve springs are created from super-clean, ultra-strong, specifically blended steel alloy of the highest quality.
+These competition valve springs are created from super-clean, ultra-strong, specifically blended steel alloy wire of the highest quality.